whamcloud/Online-Help/docs/Install_Guide/ig_ch_07_configure_clients.md

 **Notes**:

 -   Before using the Red Hat or RHEL software referenced herein, please refer to Red Hat’s website for more information, including without limitation, information regarding the mitigation of potential security vulnerabilities in the Red Hat software.
-- Client support for el6 is distributed in the ee-contrib-3.1.1.0/el6/lustre-client-&lt;lu-version&gt;-bundle.tar.gz tarball.

 Manager for Lustre\* software may be installed on file system *servers and clients* running SUSE Linux Enterprise version 11 with SP4,